ayattaheri/artemisia-db/tutorial/tutorial.md

      - **Table**: Lists enriched terms with details, filterable by "Root Node" and a "Max P.adjust" slider.
 Use the **Download** button to save the filtered table.

 ---
+### Get Gene Sequences
+- **Purpose**: Retrieve and download gene sequences for specified *Artemisia annua* gene IDs.
+- **Steps**:
+  1. Navigate to **Tools > Get Gene Sequences**.
+  2. Enter gene IDs (one per line) in the text area (e.g., `mikado.chr1G1813`).
+  3. If ≤5 gene IDs are entered, view the sequences in the output area below the text input.
+  4. Click **Download Sequences** to save the sequences as a text file.
+Note: For >5 gene IDs, sequences are not displayed on-screen but can still be downloaded.

 ## Download